yeti0904/ysl/README.md

 ### type=lib
 compiles YSL as a library

-### graphics=off
-disables the gfx library so raylib is not required for compilation

 ### curl=off
 disables the curl extension so libcurl is not required for compilation